erictaelee/erictaelee/README.md

 I got my first coding job as a junior software engineer!
 My first day is 6/28/21 and I want to take a break from exploring different languages and focus on Ruby since that is what the company uses.

 - 📃 I'm currently doing a 100 days of code challenge.
-(7/12/21 will be my last commit)
+(7/12/21 will be my last commit!)

 - ⚡ Check out my first capstone project presentation.
 Swole Squad is a fitness app that helps you build muscles tailored to your body type https://www.youtube.com/watch?v=_1E9Irqnm9k&t=2227s